 When I say I’m breaking up with backpacking, I’m not trying to say I’ll never stay in a hostel again: far from it.
 Sometimes it’s the best option when you’re traveling solo or in an expensive country.
 But I am admitting I am no longer capable of these months-long schleps around the world.

 As an anxious person who struggles with bouts of depression, I’m learning that the stress of having to be “on” all the time isn’t worth the benefits of backpacking.
 I’m chronically exhausted, easily frustrated, and always behind on my work.
 While I may get to check more countries off my list, I’m often too tired near the end of my trips to truly experience them.

 So what does that mean for me and this blog?
-I’m planning on establishing temporary home bases and traveling from them for the time being.

 But most of all, I want to know where the fuck my phone charger is for a change.